rachelsfba/CavTutor/doc/user_stories.md

    upcoming midterm exam.
 They post a listing on our website looking for history tutors in their area.

-4. Herman is a 1st year Computer Science student in the College of Arts & Sciences and is ahead for his year.
-He is extremely savvy in Python and wants to tutor CS 1110.
-However he is not a strong writer and is struggling in his ENWR First Year writing course.
+4. Herman is a 1st-year Computer Science student in the College of Arts & Sciences, and is ahead for his year.
+He is extremely savvy in Python, and wants to tutor CS 1110.
+However, he is not a strong writer, and is struggling in his ENWR First Year writing course.
 Herman should be able to both be a tutor and a tutee in the CavTutor system.

-5. Sarah is well versed in history, math and science and tutors many people in many courses belonging to many different institutions.
-Therefore it is hard for Sarah to keep organized and be prepared.
+5. Sarah is well versed in history, math, and science.
+She tutors people in different courses at several different area institutions.
+With such a variety of clientele, she finds it hard to keep organized and be prepared.
 Sarah should be able to view a complete list of all the people she tutors.

-6. Andrew is a physics research professor who is looking to reach out to students taking the class with other professors.
-Andrew should be a listed tutor in the CavTutor system, and should be able to review the courses he's a tutoring, as well as the students taking those courses.
+6. Andrew is a retired high school physics teacher who is looking to start tutoring as a side hobby.
+Andrew should be able to list himself as a tutor without having to associate himself with a particular course or institution, since he is not a student or school faculty member.

-7. Melissa is a recent transfer student to Colorado University - Boulder.
+7. Melissa is a recent transfer student to Colorado University–Boulder from a local community college.
 She's a computer science major, but is struggling in her core math requirements.
-   Melissa is interested in tutoring for computer science, but also wants to get help with her math classes.
-She should be both a tutor and a tutee for her respective classes in the CavTutor system.
+Melissa is interested in tutoring computer science at her old community  college, but also needs to get help with her math classes at her current institution.
+She should be able to be both a tutor for one institution yet a tutee at another in the CavTutor system.